White Earth Indian Reservation: Establishment

-On July 8, 1889, the United States broke treaty promises; it told the Minnesota Chippewa that Red Lake Reservation and White Earth Reservation would remain, but that the others would be eradicated.
-It also told them the Chippewa from the other Reservations would be relocated to White Earth Reservation.
-Instead of dealing with the Chippewa of Minnesota on a nation-to-nation level, the United States put decisions about communal land use to a vote of tribal members.
+On July 8, 1889, the United States broke treaty agreements informing the Minnesota Chippewa that the Red Lake Reservation and White Earth Reservation would remain, but that the others would be eliminated.
+The Bureau of Indian Affairs also stated the Chippewa from the other Reservations would be relocated to White Earth.
+Instead of dealing with the Chippewa tribes on a nation-to-nation level, the Bureau put decisions about communal land use to a vote by tribal members.
 It said that the decision to accept land allotments under the Dawes Act would be settled by a vote of individual adult Chippewa males, rather than allowing the tribe to make a decision according to their own traditions of council.
-Included in the decision to allow allotment was that lands classified as surplus, after all households received allotments, would be declared 'surplus' and could be sold to non-Chippewa, namely, the European Americans.
+Included in the decision to allow allotment, was that lands remaining after all households received allotments, would be declared "surplus" and could be sold to "white" settlers.
 Chippewa leaders were outraged.
-They knew they could count on the average Anishinaabe adult male to obey the council's decision.
-But, included in the voting were many Dakota men, who were not part of their tribe.
+They knew they could count on the average Anishinaabe adult male to abide by the council's decision.
+However, included in the voting were many Dakota men, who were not part of their tribe.

-The Chippewa also mistrusted administration of the vote; the whites, who had an interest in allotment, counted the total number of votes, rather than the Chippewa.
-Red Lake leaders warned the United States about reprisals if their Reservation was violated.
-The White Earth and Mille Lacs reservations overwhelmingly voted to accept land allotments and allow surplus land sold to the whites.
-Supposedly the Leech Lake Reservation's men also overwhelmingly voted to accept land allotments and have the Reservation surplus land sold to the whites.
-The events of October 1898 indicate otherwise.
+The Chippewa mistrusted the oversight and administration of the vote.
+To start; "whites" with a business interest in allotments, counted the vote rather than the Chippewa.
+Red Lake leaders warned the Government about reprisals if their Reservation was violated.
+The White Earth and Mille Lacs reservations overwhelmingly voted to accept land allotments and allow surplus land to be sold.
+Supposedly, the Leech Lake Reservation voted overwhelmingly to accept land allotments.
+The events of Battle of Sugar Point in October 1898 seemed to indicate otherwise.